mautrix/docs/bridges/general/contributing.md

 ## Use of AI
 In general, you can use AI to help with contributions.
 However, you must understand all the changes that were made.
 If you submit PRs that are full of nonsense, they will be closed immediately.
+All PRs are held to the same (relatively high) standards for code quality, architecture, etc regardless of whether AI is used.

 All changes need to be tested manually.
 AI can't do testing for you, if you ask it'll most likely just make up nonsense about how the change is 100% correct